this-is-learning/rxjs-fundamentals-course/vi/day20.md

 from(fetch('https://jsonplaceholder.typicode.com/todos'));
 ```

 Notice that we haven't called `.subscribe()` and the request will still be made.
+This is because `fetch()` invokes a Promise eagerly as mentioned above.

 ## `interval()`